Ingenious-Adarsh/amr-project/README.md

 # 📍 amr_ws

-This repository contains the complete **ROS 2 Humble** workspace of our **Final Year Engineering Project**<br> — an **Autonomous Mobile Robot** developed for educational and research purposes.
+This repository contains the complete **ROS 2 Humble** workspace of our **Final Year Engineering Project**<br>

----

 ## 🛠️ Design & Development of Autonomous Mobile Robot (AMR)